 “Eric, forget it.
 It’s a waste of time.
 If the river had any commercial promise, I would have returned.”

-In early February of 1990, Earth River launched an exploratory on the Futaleufú with two oar-paddle-assisted rafts, guided by myself and Randy Porpiglia.
+In early February of 1990, Earth River launched an exploratory trip on the Futaleufú with two oar-paddle-assisted rafts, guided by Randy Porpiglia and me.
 Chris Spelius, whose company Expediciones Chile had been offering expert kayakers trips down the river for a few years, was the lead safety kayaker.
 Each raft had four paddlers, consisting of intrepid paying clients and training guides.
 Baggage was kept to a bare minimum.
-At the last minute, Steve Currey decided to fly down and join the expedition, but due to back issues, he would only be part of the land team.
+At the last minute, Steve Currey decided to fly down and join the expedition, but because of back issues, he would only be part of the land team.

-While we were scouting the first major rapid in Inferno Canyon, Chris mentioned he was curious to see how the rafts would do in the “Futa’s” bigger rapids.
-Having kayakers along who were familiar with the river was an advantage.
-Even so, kayak are different from rafts, and Randy and I spent hours scouting rapids.
-The rafts made it through Inferno Canyon and down to Zeta Rapid without any incidents.
+While we were scouting the first major rapid in Inferno Canyon, Chris mentioned that he was curious to see how the rafts would handle the bigger rapids of the ‘Futa.’
+He had his doubts, as did other outfitters at the time.
+Having kayakers along who were familiar with the river proved to be an advantage.
+Even so, rafts and kayaks often take different routes, and Randy and I spent hours scouting rapids.
+The rafts made it through Inferno Canyon and down to unnavigable Zeta Rapid without any incidents.
 Zeta was a mandatory portage—the entire river squeezed through a dangerous, undercut, Z-shaped slot.

 Portaging Can Be More Dangerous Than Running Rapids

 Randy and I decided to “Ghost Boat” the rafts—carry the gear around and push the empty rafts through.
-One raft made it to the bottom, but the other flipped and got stuck in a pocket eddy on the right wall.
+One raft made it to the bottom, but the other flipped and got stuck in a carved-out pocket in the right wall.
 If the boat could not be freed, the expedition would end there.
-Steve had mentioned that on his 1985 expedition, they took so long to circumvent the rapid that they were forced to camp there.
+Steve had mentioned a similar incident during his 1985 expedition.
+He told me that they took so long to circumvent the rapids that they were forced to camp there.

 With the exception of a flipped raft in a nondescript rapid we named ‘Asleep at the Wheel,’ the rest of the upper river down to the infamous Terminator Rapid went smoothly.
-Unlike the 1985 attempt, our light, agile, oar-paddle-assisted rafts had no problems with Terminator, Mundaca, Más o Menos, Casa Piedra, or the other ten world-class rapids.
-The first complete raft descent of the Futaleufú was complete, and I was convinced of the river’s commercial potential.
+Unlike the 1985 attempt, our light, agile, oar-paddle-assisted rafts had no problems with Terminator, Mundaca, Más o Menos, Casa Piedra, or the other ten world-class rapids, and I was convinced of the river’s commercial potential.

 From Obscurity To One Of The Top Rafting Destinations In The World

-In 1991, we returned to the Futaleufú with two commercial groups and memorized the routes through the rapids.
-The following year (1992), we installed a water gauge to establish high-water safety cut-offs.
+The following January (1991), we returned to the Futaleufú with commercial groups.
+In 1992, we installed a water gauge to establish high-water safety cut-offs.
 Bio Bio Expeditions scouted the river in 1993 and began offering commercial trips.
 Then, in 1994, we introduced a major safety innovation to the river: the ‘Safety Cataraft.’
-In the 35 years since Steve Currey’s harrowing expedition-ending incident, I haven’t heard of another boat getting stuck in the center of Terminator Rapid.

 Present Day